50 Unhealthiest Drinks on the Planet

 Spiked with propylene glycol alginate, fast food iced tea is a definite no-go in our book!
 Propylene glycol alginate is a food thickener, stabilizer, and emulsifier that can cause cardiovascular or neurotoxic issues.
 (It’s also not too far off from propylene glycol—also known as automobile antifreeze.)
-But that doesn’t stop Dunkin Donuts and other fast food joints from adding it into their iced tea.
+But that doesn’t stop Dunkin’ Donuts and other fast food joints from adding it into their iced tea.

 Liquid Coffee Creamer

 Coffee creamer and sunblock have more in common that you might think.
 They both contain titanium dioxide, an ultraviolet radiation blocker that doubles as a whitening agent.
 The additive has been proven to cause liver and tissue damage in mice, and may also have health implications in humans, according to a recent review of the chemical.
-Coffee creamer is also typically sprinkled with trans fats, often hiding under its lesser-known name: hydrogenated oil.
+Coffee creamer is also typically sprinkled with trans fats, often hiding under its lesser-known name: mono and diglycerides.
 Aside from its connection to compromised heart health, the ingredient that has been shown to diminish memory in adults under 45 years old.
 Many brands also use TBHQ in their recipes, which is a form of butane.
 Yuck!

 While whipping up a frozen marg at home isn’t quite as bad as getting it from a bar (400 calories vs. 700), it’s still the worst cocktail for your waistline.
 Made with a sugar-spiked neon mix and tequila, the summer staple will overload your system with more sugar than you’d find in nine Dunkin’ Donuts Apple n’ Spice Donuts!
 Other frozen beverages aren’t much better, either.
 The average strawberry daiquiri, for example, has about 280 calories and 44 grams of sugar per serving.
 Not to mention, it’s also 99 percent high fructose corn syrup.

 Sure, it’s natural and overflowing with vitamin C, but it’s loaded with sugar—and totally void of any nutrients like fiber or protein to help slow the sugar spike.
 An average glass packs 36 grams of sugar —or about what you’d get from popping 4 Krispy Kreme glazed donuts into a blender and hitting frappe.
-What’s more, most of the sweetness in juice comes from fructose, a type of sugar associated with the development of belly fat.
+What’s more, most of the sweetness in orange juice comes from fructose, a type of sugar associated with the development of belly fat.

 Conventional Skim Milk

 While skim milk may be lowest in calories, many of its vitamins are fat-soluble, which means you won’t get all the benefits of the alphabetical nutrients listed on your cereal box unless you opt for at least 1%.
 Why’s it important to opt for grass-fed, organic cartons over the conventional stuff?
-Not only does it taste better and stay fresh longer, when the herds graze on grass instead of feed, their milk has higher levels of omega-3s and CLA (conjugated linoleic acid), a nutrient that boosts immunity, improves bone mass, and even reduce body fat—gotta love that!
+Not only does it taste better and stay fresh longer, when the herds graze on grass instead of feed, but their milk also has higher levels of omega-3s and CLA (conjugated linoleic acid), a nutrient that boosts immunity, improves bone mass, and even reduce body fat—gotta love that!

 Canned Energy Drinks